JNPauli/Banter/content/Discussion/Results.md

 It took some time to understand the basics in general and I felt that everytime I understood something, the next obstacle was around the corner.
 Fortunately I enough, I was not only provided with `great` lectures and a great (double exclamation mark !!) [resource](https://peerherholz.github.io/Cog_Com_Neuro_ML_DL/) by Peer Herholz.

 All the way through this project I felt excited to learn new things.
 This was further reinforced by the practical side of the research internship, aka the project and everything you saw in this jupyter book.
 Dealing with fMRI data in a very very exciting research project was something else.
 All the way from preprocessing the data to finally doing *something* with it was just awesome.
 Setting up the glm was really intense for me.
-Not only getting comfortable with nilearns functionality, but also setting up the code in a smooth way challenged me a lot, but in a very good way.
-Often times I thought
+Not only getting comfortable with nilearns functionality, but also setting up the code in a smooth way challenged me a lot, but in a good way.
+Often times I experienced frustration, because you must consider so many things when simply setting up the glm.
+But after each frustration I became more motivated to get stuff done, to create this fancy loops for the z-maps, to compare results with neurosynth, to set up design matrices and compare them smoothly with the event files, or event to nicely set up this contrast dictionary!

+This was fun and the cherry on top was the machine learning bit.
+Finally I was able to convert my theoretical knowledge into something practical.
+This was also very challenging to me, but very rewarding.
+Unfortunately my results were really not that great.
+Test accuracies around ~0% are just awful and made me wonder, if I did something fundamentally wrong.
+Several examinations from the lectures made me believe, that there is something else wrong with the data and not the way I implemented it, which was nice.

+This research internship made it possible to set up fMRI data in a glm pipeline and run those statistical z-maps through a decoding pipeline.
+Even though the evaluation of my hypothesis was...yeah, not that great, I learned `a lot`, from setting up a Github repository to building a Deep Neural Network in pytorch.
+I put in a lot of hours and have been rewarded greatly.
+This internship challenged me differently and I must evaluate the process it self very positive.
+I am greatful for having learned so much in the past year and cannot wait to improve my abilities more in the next project.

+# Ending

+<iframe src="https://giphy.com/embed/3EvqXUZbb8iui6AXT7" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/theblock-channel-9-block-the-2022-3EvqXUZbb8iui6AXT7">via GIPHY</a></p>

+If you have made it this far, thanks a lot for thoroughly examing the research I conducted in the past 12 months.
+If you stumbled here by accident, thank you anyway!

+This research report is now officially coming to an end.
+If you have anything else to add, please open an issue or [contact](paulijanos@gmail.com) me.
+I will be happy to discuss anything with you!